Award

 • provide the successful tenderer with a description of any improvements the Organisation considers that they could have made to their tender.

-Please note, if the commodity is deemed to be suitable to be set up as a catalogue, the Procurement Officer should set up the successful tenderer on the PECOS Content Management system to ensure that they can prepare the catalogues, where it has not already been done.
+Please note, if the commodity is deemed to be suitable to be set up as a catalogue, the buyer should set up the successful tenderer on the PECOS Content Management system to ensure that they can prepare the catalogues, where it has not already been done.

 Challenges During Standstill